 Randy “Super Freak” Moss never suffered from low self-esteem.
 His perspective was that he was the best ever.
 He proclaimed it with such conviction and passion that he reminded me of a modern-day Cassius Clay who often proclaimed publicly, “I must be the greatest!”
 Call it arrogant, cocky, or just confident here’s what we need to keep in mind when considering Hall of Famer Randy Moss.

 Why did he have the nickname Super Freak?
-Because the position of wide receiver needs these characteristics: height, speed, leaping ability, and good hands.
+Because the position of the wide receiver needs these characteristics: height, speed, leaping ability, and good hands.
 The majority of wide receivers in his era typically had two or three of these abilities.
 Randy Moss had all four physical abilities and he did them with ease.

-Moss played 8yrs with the Vikings, 4yrs with the Patriots, 2yrs with the Raiders, half season with the Titans and finally retired in 2012 with San Francisco 49er’s.
-His career stats read: Receptions 982 | Receiving Yards per Reception 15.6 | Yards 15,292 | Touchdowns 156 | 6x Pro Bowler.
+Moss played 8yrs with the Vikings, 4yrs with the Patriots, 2yrs with the Raiders, half-season with the Titans and finally retired in 2012 with San Francisco 49ers.
+His career stats read Receptions 982 | Receiving Yards per Reception 15.6 | Yards 15,292 | Touchdowns 157 (4th All-Time) | 6x Pro Bowler | 4x All-Pro.

 This post contains affiliate links through eBay Partner Network.
+Links are attached to card titles.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.

 This beautiful sleek design is one of my favorite Moss rookie cards.
 Upper Deck, the manufacturer, considers this technology Light FX foil.
-Inside the black bar on bottom of card you’ll find a foil black diamond, depending on which parallel you pulled you would see multiple diamonds.
+Inside the black bar on the bottom of the card, you’ll find a foil black diamond, depending on which parallel you pulled you would see multiple diamonds.

-Had to be careful with these.
+I had to be careful with these.
 The thin card stock and that thick black border towards the bottom would easily show chipping and dog-eared corners.
 Great photography, outlined in blue along with blue football at lower left indicates the color for rookies.
 The veterans were outlined in red.
 Card back has a spectacular design and gives many extras.